gctools-outilsgc/aurora-design-system/documentation/pages/system vocabulary.md

 **Blog post:** (n) A single piece of content written and published by users to share an opinion or news.

-**Colleague:** (n) A functional relationship between to members of the site.
+**Colleague:** (n) A functional relationship between two members of the site.
 Functions include updates about each other’s activity on their newsfeed and ability to contact each other through site messaging.

 **Community:** (n) A functional topic which collects a newsfeed of content based on predetermined tags.